A1: By using a transfer function (that makes use of phasors).

 ---|---|

-$Acos(\omega t)+Bsin(\omega t) =Re\left\{(A-jB)e^{j\omega t}\right\}$ |
+Acos(\omega t)+Bsin(\omega t) =Re\left\{(A-jB)e^{j\omega t}\right\} | Re\left\{(A-jB)H(j\omega)e^{j\omega t}\right\} |

-Q4: Couldn't I write $Bsin(\omega t)$ as $Im\left\{Be^{j\omega t}\right\}$?
+Q4: Couldn't I write Bsin(\omega t) as Im\left\{Be^{j\omega t}\right\}?

 A4: Yes, you could.
-And then $y(t)$ would be $Im\left\{BH(j\omega)e^{j\omega t}\right\}$.
+And then y(t) would be Im\left\{BH(j\omega)e^{j\omega t}\right\}.

 But for the sake of consistency, we will adopt the convention that uses the real part of the complex number.